vishvAsa/sanskrit/vyAkaraNam/pANinIyam/paribhAShA/articles/vipratiShedhe_param/shabda-paratva-thesis_riShi-rAj-popat/03/3_2_DOI_in_the_Inflection_of_Taddhita_samAsa_and_K.md

 We will see that the tradition manages to avoid dealing with conflict in the first four examples.
 However, it has to rely on certain external (post-Pāṇinian) metarules to correctly derive these four forms.
 I will show that my solution for DOI (my interpretation of 1.4.2) can help us  perform these derivations without relying on such external metarules.
 In the following four examples, we do find cases of conflict.
 Here too, I use my solution for DOI (cf. my  interpretation of 1.4.2) to get the correct answer and also mention the traditional solution where  it is known.

+## pratīcas
-(1) Consider the genitive singular form of prati-ac11 ‘turned towards, facing’: pratīcas.
+(1) Consider the genitive singular form of prati-ac[^11] ‘turned towards, facing’: pratīcas.
 By  2.2.18 kugatiprādayaḥ, prati-ac is a tatpuruṣa compound made of prati, which takes the  technical designation gati by 1.4.60 gatiś ca and ac, which is derived as follows: añcU + KvIN

 [^11]: I use the ‘+’ sign between a base and an affix.
 Since ac is not an affix with respect to prati, I put a ‘– ’ instead of a ‘+’ between prati and ac.

 91

-(3.2.59 r̥tvigdadhr̥ksragdiguṣṇigañcuyujikruñcāṁ ca12) 🡪 ac + v (6.4.24 aniditāṁ hala  upadhāyāḥ kṅiti13) 🡪 ac (6.1.67 ver apr̥ktasya14).
+(3.2.59 r̥tvigdadhr̥ksragdiguṣṇigañcuyujikruñcāṁ ca[^12]) 🡪 ac + v (6.4.24 aniditāṁ hala  upadhāyāḥ kṅiti[^13]) 🡪 ac (6.1.67 ver apr̥ktasya[^14]).

-The Siddhāntakaumudī (SK) completes all the operations within the base before adding the  genitive singular affix Ṅas15: prati-ac (2.4.71 supo dhātuprātipadikayoḥ) 🡪 pratyac (6.1.77  iko yaṇ aci).
+The Siddhāntakaumudī (SK) completes all the operations within the base before adding the  genitive singular affix Ṅas[^15]: prati-ac (2.4.71 supo dhātuprātipadikayoḥ) 🡪 pratyac (6.1.77  iko yaṇ aci).
 If the derivation is stopped at the addition of the genitive affix Ṅas to pratyac, that  does not give the correct answer: pratyac + Ṅas 🡪 *pratyacaḥ.

 The tradition has found a way to work around this.
 In pratyac + Ṅas, pratyac takes the  designation bha by 1.4.18 because it is followed by a non-sarvanāmasthāna affix beginning  with a vowel.
 Then, 6.4.138 acaḥ teaches that the a of verbal base ac (from añc), when  designated as bha, is replaced with LOPA: pratyc + Ṅas.
 To get the correct form, it takes  recourse to the metarule nimittābhāve naimittikasyāpy abhāvaḥ16, which teaches that when the  cause of an operation is lost, the impact or effect of that operation too is lost.
 In other words, if  X causes A to change to B, upon the deletion of X, B becomes A again.
 Thanks to this  paribhāṣā, since the cause of the operation 6.1.77 iko yaṇ aci, namely a, has been deleted, the  preceding y will go back to its original form i.
 Thus, we get pratic + Ṅas.
 At this step the  tradition applies 6.3.138 cau, which teaches that, the final aṆ of the preceding pada in a  compound is replaced with its dīrgha equivalent when c (from añc) follows.
 This gives the  correct form: pratīcaḥ.

-Another Pāṇinian paribhāṣā, which makes this very argument in terms of antaraṅga and  bahiraṅga operations, is cited by the Siddhāntakaumudī17 when discussing this derivation:  akr̥tavyūhāḥ pāṇinīyāḥ ‘The Pāṇinīyas do not insist that a rule should take effect if its causes  disappear’.
+Another Pāṇinian paribhāṣā, which makes this very argument in terms of antaraṅga and  bahiraṅga operations, is cited by the Siddhāntakaumudī[^17] when discussing this derivation:  akr̥tavyūhāḥ pāṇinīyāḥ ‘The Pāṇinīyas do not insist that a rule should take effect if its causes  disappear’.
 Nāgeśa (Pbh 56, Paribhāṣenduśekhara), while discussing this paribhāṣā in  antaraṅga and bahiraṅga terms, says: bahiraṅgeṇāntaraṅgasya nimittavināśe paścāt

 [^12]: Among other things, this rule teaches that KvIN occurs after the root añcU ‘to bend’ when this root  co-occurs with a pada ending in sUP.